-The visit to Lawnfield has been postponed until summer when more hours will be available for touring the facilities.
+A visit to Lawnfield, a National Historic Landmark, has been proposed for this summer.
 Lawnfield, in Mentor, Ohio, is the home of President James A. Garfield.
 Garfield was the subject of the March book discussion selection, Destiny of the Republic: A Tale of Madness, Medicine and the Murder of a President.

 - Members and friends toured the Rembrandt in America exhibit on May 16 of last year at the Cleveland Museum of Art as an Arts & Excursions event led by group co-chair Beth Lawton.
 The exhibit contained over 50 works by Rembrandt as well as others thought to be by the artist when they entered American collections – including the CMA.

 Authentic portraits, studies and historical paintings by Rembrandt were juxtaposed with others by the artist’s students, members of his studio and imitators, to show the differences in lighting and shading, brush and knife strokes and attention to details.